GeorginaCarlisle/take-control-frontend-app/README.md

 [Visual Studio Code](https://code.visualstudio.com/) - The editor in which this project has been built.

+[Chatgpt](https://chat.openai.com/) - Chatgpt was used on occasion to help troubleshoot bugs.
+It's use has been clearly referenced in [bugs and fixes](#bugs-and-fixes).

 ### Tools and technologies used to aid with the content for this project

 [Smashing Logo](https://smashinglogo.com/en/) - Used to help generate ideas for the logo.